num-num/ubl-invoice/README.md

 ## Contributing

 This library is not 100% UBL feature-complete, in the sense that it doesn't (yet) support **all** UBL XML tags & functionality.
-"Yet" being the keyword, since this defintely is the long-term goal.
+"Yet" being the keyword, since this definitely is the long-term goal.
 All common UBL tags that are required for most invoices are present in the library.
 This includes tags for discounts, cash discounts, special vat rates, etc...

 If you add features or make breaking changes, please try to document these changes in the changelog/next-release.md file.